ta0kira/zeolite/README.md

 # Zeolite Programming Language

-Zeolite is a general-purpose, statically-typed programming language.
-It focuses on data objects and their uses, while attempting to avoid pitfalls of object-oriented programming.
+Zeolite is a statically-typed, general-purpose programming language.
+It focuses on data objects and their uses, while attempting to avoid some pitfalls of object-oriented programming and type parameterization.

 ## Hello World